 Ultimately, the court could not base its decision based on the father’s treatment of the mother’s position, despite being critical of it.
 Instead, it had to consider only the best interests of the children.
 The court wrote,

 “On balance, I am satisfied that that mother’s request for a cautious approach is compelling, and reinforced by the children’s views and preferences which are legitimate and must be respected.
 The mother has consistently made excellent decisions throughout the children’s lives.
 Her current concerns about the vaccines are entirely understandable, given the credible warnings and commentary provided by reputable sources who are specifically acquainted with this issue.”

 The father’s motion was dismissed, and the mother was able to maintain her position as the parent responsible for medical decisions related to the two youngest children.

-Howie Johnson Barristers & Solicitors can help you with your family law issues
+Johnson Miller Family Lawyers can help you with your family law issues

-With over 25 years of experience, the family law team at Howie Johnson Barristers & Solicitors knows the many issues that people going through divorce and separation have to work through.
+With over 25 years of experience, the family law team at Johnson Miller Family Lawyers knows the many issues that people going through divorce and separation have to work through.
 In our time practising family law, we’ve come across just about every situation, and we apply our experience to help see that our clients are successful.
 We advise clients on all matters of family law and help our clients best achieve a satisfactory resolution.
 If you have concerns related to parenting time and decision-making, please contact us online or by phone at 519-973-1500 to schedule an introductory consultation to see how we assist you.